satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 There are notable examples of journals (e.g., Frontiers - frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
-plosone.org) that address some of the above individual problems, but the vast majority of journals do not.
-In this section, we propose an open post-publication review system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
-In this section, we first describe our proposed solution to each of the problems listed in the prior section, then highlight the relevance of current code review systems in addressing the problem, and finally describe enhancements to the current systems to support our proposed solution.
+plosone.org) that address one or another of the above problems, but the vast majority of journals do not address any of the above problems.
+We propose an open post-publication review system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.

+Figure 1B illustrates this model of open scientific review, from inception of an idea through its execution and documentation.
+The numbers in the figure refer to the five solutions we propose to improve the review process that addresses each of the problems listed in the prior section: (1) distribute reviews to many reviewers, (2) provide reviewers materials and methods to perform comprehensive evaluation, (3) acknowledge reviewers, (4) quantify review quality, and (5) expedite the post-publication review process and allow it to continue indefinitely.
+With the continued inclusion of new comments, the concept of a “publication” itself gives way to a forum or an evolving dialogue.
+In this sense, review can be seen as a form of coauthorship.
+The end-to-end review process in Figure 1B would integrate collaborative authoring and editing (e.g., Google docs; annotum.org - Leubsdorf Jr, 2011), reviewing and discussion of scientific ideas and investigations.
+This article focuses on the review of the documentation, and in particular on post-publication review.

+In this section, we describe our proposed solutions, then highlight the relevance of current code review systems in addressing the problem and finally describe enhancements to the current systems to support our proposed solution.

 .. figure:: images/image02.png
    :align: center